BenBE/FastHamming/README.md

 FastHamming
 ===========

-This is a fast implementation of truncateable extended (127,120) Hamming codes.
+This is a fast implementation of a truncateable extended (127,120) Hamming code.

 It features an encoder and decoder that allow for any number of bytes to be transferred.
 If the amount of data that needs to be transferred is too large